rndanugerah/rndanugerah/README.md

 <p align="justify">
 I'm student from the University of Muhammadiyah Malang majoring in informatics engineering and has a passion related to informatics and technology.

-I'm a passionate and enthusiastic software engineer with a commitment to designing and developing scalable and efficient software and has a deep interest in learning the latest technology be it backend or machine learning.
+I'm a passionate and enthusiastic software engineer with a commitment to designing and efficient software and has a deep interest in learning the latest technology be it backend or machine learning.
 </p>

 <img align='right' src = "https://raw.githubusercontent.com/MyPumpkinz/copy-github-stats./master/generated/languages.svg">